 Our talented group of eye doctors are dedicated to providing the highest quality of pediatric eye care possible.
 Our team takes extra care to improve eye and vision problems for young patients to ensure they have a future of healthy sight.
 Treatments include options for conditions such as lazy eye, clogged tear ducts, droopy eyelids, pediatric cataracts, and more.

 Every pediatric patient is provided with gentle, thorough care to keep them as comfortable as possible.
 Parents can rest easy that their child is receiving high quality care from doctors who are highly experienced at the advanced procedures they perform.
-Feel free to visit our pediatric website dedicated to pediatric ophthalmology to learn more about our skilled surgeons, the procedures detailed below, as well as frequently asked questions from people like you.

 Also known as “lazy eye,” strabismus is present when the eyes are misaligned and, as a result, cannot focus on the same object.
 The condition most often occurs at birth, but it can also develop later in life.
 Strabismus surgery is ideal for young patients, though it can improve the condition at any age.